Flights to Samoa

 Scuba operators make it easy to dive the best reefs and shipwrecks in Samoa's near perfect underwater visibility.
 Dive trips take you to canyons, walls, swim-throughs and coral gardens where you'll see barracuda, blue fin trevally, stingrays, turtles, reef sharks, moray eels and eagle rays, as well as plenty of tropical fish and live coral.

 Game fishing in Samoa is legendary and a trip out on the ocean will give you a unique view of the island.
 Potential catches include marlin, albacore, wahoo, sailfish, giant trevally, mahi mahi, barracuda and yellow-fin tuna.

 The interior of Upolu is home to lush rainforests that are alive with native birds and small creatures.
 If you like a good hike, head to O Le Pupu-Pue National Park, which runs inland from the southern coast.
 There are plenty of well-marked tracks to choose from or you can hire a local guide.

 Find the perfect place to stay

 The most popular time of the year to visit Samoa is in the dry season from April to October.
 Temperatures are warm throughout the year.
 The air temperature is usually in the high 20s and ocean temperature is consistently in the low 20s.
 If you don't mind a bit of rain and humidity, consider the less-crowded summer months from November to March.

 How much will it cost?

-No visa is required.
-Just make sure you have an onward or return ticket, and a passport valid for at least six months.
+No visa is required to enter Samoa if you're staying less than 60 days, provided you have return or onward tickets and a passport valid for at least six months.

 *Flight times are based on the fastest route available.